YPares/envil/README.md

 `envil` does so by using [Nix](https://nixos.org), and by creating _Nix flakes_ on the fly.
-In the Nix ecosystem, a _flake_ is a file that describes a set of programs (the flake _outputs_) for various possible systems, and how to download and build those programs given their dependencies (the flake _inputs_).
+In the Nix ecosystem, a _flake_ is a file that describes a set of programs (the flake _outputs_) for various possible systems, and how to download and build those programs and their dependencies (the flake _inputs_).
 Nix can then install those programs in an isolated store, ie. without making them appear in your global `PATH`.
 Nix being a simple yet generic and powerful programming language, some seemingly simple use cases (such as listing a fixed set of pre-existing packages in a flake and installing them) may _appear_ more complex to tackle than they need to.